-New pricing codes have been added to the Time of Use price category that will allow Traders to submit variable consumption data to all-inclusive or uncontrolled price codes (i.e. RLUTOU-UC, RLUTOU-AICO, RSUTOU-UC or RSUTOU-AICO) if they are eligible.
+Pricing codes are included in the time of use price category that allow Traders to submit variable consumption data to all-inclusive or uncontrolled price codes (i.e. RLUTOU-UC, RLUTOU-AICO, RSUTOU-UC or RSUTOU-AICO) if they are eligible.

-The eligibility for the 'opt out' peak and off-peak Time of Use prices are:
+The eligibility for the 'opt out' peak and off-peak time of use prices are:

-- a) An ICPs has intermittent or stopped communications, - b) A Traders does not have smart meter agreements with an meter provider, - c) A Trader who needs validation process and billing system upgrades to process half hour consumption data needed to calculate ToU prices. - d) A Trader has submitted the reasons that they meet the eligibility criteria above and when they expect to be able to apply peak and off peak time of use prices.
+- a) An ICPs has intermittent or stopped communications, and/or - b) A Traders does not have smart meter agreements with a meter provider, and/or - c) A Trader who needs validation process and billing system upgrades to process half hour consumption data needed to calculate TOU prices, and - d) A Trader has submitted the reasons that they meet the eligibility criteria above and when they expect to be able to apply peak and off-peak time of use prices.

-If an ICP is eligible to 'opt out' of the peak and off-peak Time of Use tariffs, the Trader will submit consumption data to the relevant RLUTOU-UC, RLUTOU-AICO, RSUTOU-UC or RSUTOU-AICO tariff (i.e. the tariff relating to the correct meter configuration and low or standard user consumption category).
+If an ICP is eligible to 'opt out' of the peak and off-peak time of use tariffs, the Trader will submit consumption data to the relevant RLUTOU-UC, RLUTOU-AICO, RSUTOU-UC or RSUTOU-AICO tariff (i.e. the tariff relating to the correct meter configuration and low or standard user consumption category).

-Figure 6 summarises the Time of Use prices and highlights the 'opt out' Time of Use prices for ICPs that can't provide data to calculate peak and off-peak prices and meet the eligibility criteria.
+Figure 6 summarises the time of use prices and highlights the 'opt out' time of use prices for ICPs that can't provide data to calculate peak and off-peak prices and meet the eligibility criteria.